twbs/bootstrap/site/content/docs/4.3/utilities/interactions.md

 ---
 layout: docs
-title: Behaviors
+title: Interactions
-description: Utility classes that help to determine how the user is allowed to interact with the content of the website.
+description: Utility classes that change how users interact with contents of a website.
 group: utilities
 toc: false
 ---